ysyk2021/how-to-stay-motivated-and-achieve-your-goals-in-the-workplace/src/chapter-6-2.md

-# Techniques for Reframing Setbacks, Seeking Support, and Learning from Failures

 In this chapter, we will explore various techniques that can help you reframe setbacks, seek support, and learn from failures in the workplace.
 These strategies are essential for maintaining motivation, overcoming challenges, and achieving your goals.